n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Automizy/README.md

 ![Using the Automizy node to create a new contact and add it to the list](./Automizy1_node.png)

-#### 4. Automizy2 node (update: contact)
+### 4. Automizy2 node (update: contact)

-This node updates the contact we created in the previous node by adding the tag `reviewer` to it.
+This node updates the contact that we created in the previous node by adding the tag `reviewer` to it.
 ::: v-pre
 1. Select the credentials that you entered in the previous node.
 2. Select 'Update' from the ***Operation*** dropdown list.